All courses, faculty listings, and curricular and degree requirements described herein are subject to change or deletion without notice.

-(Cross-listed with MATS 227 and Chem 222.)
+Cross-listed with NANO 227, MATS 227, and CHEM 222.)
 Key concepts in the atomic structure and bonding of solids such as metals, ceramics, and semiconductors.
-Symmetry operations, point groups, lattice types, space groups, inorganic compounds, structure/property comparisons, X-ray diffraction.
-Ionic, covalent, mettalic bonding compared with physical properties.
+Symmetry operations, point groups, lattice types, space groups, simple and complex inorganic compounds, structure/property comparisons, structure determination with X-ray diffraction.
+Ionic, covalent, metallic bonding compared with physical properties.
 Atomic and molecular orbitals, bands vs. bonds, free electron theory.
 Students may only receive credit for one of the following: CHEM 222, MAE 251, MATS 227, or NANO 227.
 Prerequisites: graduate standing.

 MAE 253.
 Advanced Ceramics (4)

 (Cross-listed with MATS 236.)
-Topics include phase equilibria and crystallography, defects and thermodynamics (Kröger-Vink notation), glass scona, electrical and ionic transport behavior, Bronner diagrams, powder synthesis and compaction, sintering theory and grain growth, mechanical optical, magnetic, electrical properties, fuel cells.
+Topics include phase equilibria and crystallography, defects and thermodynamics (Kröger-Vink notation), glass science, electrical and ionic transport behavior, Brouwer diagrams, powder synthesis and compaction, sintering theory and grain growth, mechanical, optical, magnetic, electrical properties, fuel cells.
 Students may not receive credit for MATS 236 and MAE 253.
 Prerequisites: graduate standing.

 MAE 254.
 Energy Materials and Applications (4)

 (Cross-listed with MATS 256.)
 This class will cover the fundamentals/engineering aspects of various energy materials based on metallic, ceramic, semiconductor, and chemical structures, and their applications related to solar cells, fuel cells, batteries, fusion energy, and hydrogen storage will be discussed.
 Students may not receive credit for MATS 256 and MAE 254.
 Prerequisites: graduate standing.